 When and if the Board decides to implement the reverse stock split at any time before the first anniversary of its approval by the stockholders, the Company will file the Reverse Stock Split Certificate of Amendment with the Secretary of State of the State of Delaware to amend its existing Certificate of Incorporation.
 The reverse stock split will become effective on the date of filing the Reverse Stock Split Certificate of Amendment, which is referred to as the "reverse stock split effective date".
-Beginning on the reverse stock split effective date, each certificate representing pre-reverse stock split shares will be deemed for all corporate purposes to evidence ownership of post- reverse stock split shares.
-The text of the Reverse Stock Split Certificate of Amendment is set forth in Appendix A to this proxy statement.
-The text of the Reverse Stock Split Certificate of Amendment is subject to modification to include such changes as may be required by the office of the Secretary of State of the State of Delaware and as the Board deems necessary and advisable to effect the reverse stock split, including the applicable ratio for the reverse stock split.
+Beginning on the reverse stock split effective date, each certificate representing pre-reverse stock split shares will be deemed for all corporate purposes to evidence ownership of post- reverse stock split certificate of Amendment is subject to modification to include such changes as may be required by the office of the Secretary of State of the State of Delaware and as the Board deems necessary and advisable to effect the reverse stock split, including the applicable ratio for the reverse stock split.